LeeVaughn/100-days-of-code/log-rd-2.md

 ### R2D14
 Finished up my first Techdegree project.
 Waiting on some peer reviews, then I will turn it in later tonight.
 Also worked on my porfolio project to tweak the layout on different screen sizes.

+### R2D15
+Submitted my Techdegree project for review and put the last couple finishing touches on my revised portfolio.